What is a nosebleed?

 To treat a nosebleed:

 - Have your child sit up and lean forward to avoid swallowing blood.
+Do not have him or her lie down or tilt head back.

 - Pinch the nostrils together for five to 10 minutes without stopping to see if bleeding has stopped.